 The appended xhprof PHP-Profiler show the behavior of getTreeList using the unpatched Typo3-sources 4.5.7 and 4.5.9

-Updated by Jigal van Hemert almost 10 years ago
+Updated by Jigal van Hemert about 10 years ago

 The implementation of getTreeList is a bit illogical: it gets the child elements recursively, so it goes from top to bottom.
 Yet for each element it checks the rootline for access properties (thus it goes back from bottom to top!).